Last Updated on January 12, 2023

 Start your career summary with your years of experience in the industry and the primary duties you performed.
 Use the job description as your guide when deciding on which tasks to add.
 The more your resume relates to the job description of keywords, the better fit you will seem.

 Next, add a line that showcases any outstanding qualities that will add value to the company.
 A hiring manager would be interested to know if you have “ are physically fit, detail orientated, can work systematically and show responsibility and accountability at all times.”
 It’s important to note that these qualities should be proven with examples in the professional experience section to re-enforce your message.

 Examples of different Career Summaries:

 Example 2 (three years of experience)

-Conscientious janitor with three years of experience in commercial office cleaning in high rise buildings of Wall Street.
-Work mostly night shifts and also entrusted with general security and maintenance duties.
+Conscientious janitor with three years of experience in commercial office cleaning in high-rise buildings of Wall Street.
+Work mostly night shifts and was also entrusted with general security and maintenance duties.
 Supervise four-night cleaners and currently completing an Associates Degree in Industrial Cleaning Technology.

 Example 1 (five of experience)

 Dedicated cleaner with five years of experience at a nuclear plant and exemplary knowledge of safety standards and disaster protocols.
 Completed HAZOP and HAZMAT training and currently pursuing a Diploma in Facilities Management and Administration.